iLert/sample-oauth2-app/README.md

 - visit your browser under `http://localhost:4597`
 - choose your flow (opening the path will start it)
 - an iLert user account is needed to authorize
+- (update `/config/default.js` with your apps credentials if needed)

 ## Authorization Flows